 In the most simple terms, social security lawyers represent the applicant’s best chance that the Social Security Administration doesn’t simply try to run them through the system until they give up, which is how many people applying for disability benefits feel.
 A disability attorney will make sure everything is on the up-and-up and act as the applicant’s strongest advocate.

-If you would like to speak to one of Lemoine Law Firm’s social security lawyers about your case, you can reach us at 888-468-3741, send us a message; or click the button below to chat online with a representative any time.
+If you would like to speak to one of Lemoine Law Firm’s social security lawyers about your case, you can reach us at 888-468-3741, send us a message; or chat online with a representative any time.